Issah721/simple-study-progress-tracker/Readme.md

 * **Add Entries**: Add new progress entries with a descriptive log and a category.
 * **Timestamping**: Each entry is automatically timestamped.
 * **View History**: View a complete, chronological history of all your logged progress.
+* **Streak Counter**: Tracks and displays your consecutive daily progress to keep you motivated.
 * **Simple Storage**: Data is stored in a clean, human-readable `progress.json` file.

 ## Prerequisites